kianby/pecosys/README.md

 -    **post**: this section contains listening address and port for HTTP POST server, source email and destination email used to send notifications on new comment posting.
 -    **git**: this sections contains the path to GIT repository, the sub-directory contains comments files and a boolean indicating if a push to origin is expected.
 If you manage GIT in a central workflow you probably want to push changes to the central bare repository.

+**How to install and run?**

+Get the code

+    git clone git@github.com:kianby/pecosys.git

+Go to **server** directory and update *config.json* configuration to fit your needs

+Install Python dependencies.
+It's a good habit to create a Python virtual env first.

+    pip install -r requirements.txt

+Start the server

+    python pecosys/runserver.py